ellisdg/3DUnetCNN/doc/Configuration.md

 The configuration file determines the model architecture and how it will be trained.
 This is helpful for running multiple experiments as it provides documentation for each configuration you have experimented with.
-A configuration file should produce close to the same results each time it is used for training, with the exception that batch size may change based on the number of GPUs being used.
+A configuration file should produce similar results each time it is used for training.

 ## Configuration Example <a name="example"></a>
 ```